-Absolute Zero: In the absence of oxygen the sensor exhibits an absolute zero, e.g. the sensor does not generate a current output in the absence of oxygen.
-Given these linearity and absolute zero properties, single point calibration is possible.
+Absolute Zero: In the absence of the sensor exhibits an absolute zero, sensor does not generate a current the absence of oxygen.
+Given these and absolute zero properties, single calibration is possible.

-Pressure: Because sensors are sensitive to the partial pressure of oxygen in the sample gas, their output is a function of the number of molecules of oxygen 'per unit volume'.
+Pressure: Because sensors are to the partial pressure of oxygen in the gas, their output is a function of the of molecules of oxygen 'per unit

 Readouts in percent or PPM are permissible only when the total pressure of the sample gas being analyzed remains constant.
 For optimum accuracy, the pressure of the sample gas and that of the calibration gas must be the same (in reality, within 1-2 psig).